About the Email Task

 - Ability to use library messages (and thus provide message translations) for the email body and the subject line.

 - Access to Workflows Reporting for troubleshoot purposes.

 - Ability to be triggered not just by survey response completion, but also by survey response edits, events in Salesforce, an ongoing schedule, changes made to tickets, and other events.

 Setting Up an Email Task

-- Go to the Actions tab.
+- Go to the Workflows tab.

-- Click Create an action.
+- Click Create a workflow.